- What is a Real Estate Investment Trust (REIT)?

 It invest in properties like office spaces, warehouses, malls, etc., where the investments can generate rental income.
 However, Indian REITs mainly focus on office properties.
 Through REITs, investors can earn regular income in the form of a dividend.
 This dividend is paid from the rental income the company earns.

 The minimum investment is not high, enabling both small and big investors to participate in the real estate market of India.
 In India, when REITs were introduced a couple of years back, the minimum investment was INR 50,000 with a lot size of 200 units.
 However, SEBI has brought down the minimum investment to INR 10,000-INR 15,000 with a lot size of one unit.
 This was to increase liquidity in the REIT space and also encourage more listings.

 REITs have a similar structure to that of mutual funds with a sponsor, fund management company and a trustee.
 The sponsor promotes the REIT with its funds, and the fund management company selects and buys properties for the portfolio.
 The trustee ensures that the funds collected are utilized and managed, keeping the investor’s interest in mind.
 Through REITs, investors gain by earning regular income in the form of dividends and also can diversify their investment portfolio.

-In accordance with the SEBI 2019 guidelines and Section 4 of the Regulations, REITs need to adhere to the below criteria:
+In accordance with the SEBI guidelines and Section 4 of the Regulations, the following are the eligibility criteria for REITs: